-Fortunately, Google offers immaculate security to your account through two-factor authentication also known as 2-step verification.
-Once 2-step verification is enabled for your Gmail account, you will have to enter not only the passwords but also the additional six-digit code sent on your smartphone whenever you sign in.
+To protect your personal and profession emails, Google offers immaculate security to your account through two-factor authentication also known as 2-step verification.
+Once 2-step verification is enabled for your Gmail account, you will have to enter not only the passwords but also the additional six-digit code sent on your smartphone whenever you sign in to your Google account from any other device.
+So, there will be no chance to get attacked by hackers.

-How to Set up 2-Step Verification for Gmail Account on Android
+How to Turn On Two-Factor Authentication for Google Gmail on Android

 Step #1.
 First off, you need to launch Chrome on your Android device.